-When the head of the radius is dislocated out of place and can cause pain and suddenly not wanting to use the arm.
+When the head of the radius dislocates out of place, it causes pain, and the child refuses to use their arm.
 Children ages 0-4 are more likely to get a nursemaid’s elbow because of the laxity of their joints.

 - NEVER pick your child up by the arms/hands.
-Always pick them up under the arms/around the trunk
+Always pick them up under the arms/around the trunk of their body.

 - AVOID swinging or lifting your child by the arms for fun.
 I know it’s cute, but it is SO not worth it.